 How to get in: Citizens of 68 countries (including all of the EU) are allowed to enter Kiribati visa-free.
 Others must seek out one of Kiribati’s very few foreign embassies (the country’s only diplomatic presence in Europe is limited to one person in the tiny Welsh village of Llanddewi Rhydderch, nearly as secluded as Kiribati itself).

-Long shut off to foreign visitors due to its knotty visa requirements, Belarus, the country notoriously dubbed “Europe’s last dictatorship,” has recently introduced simplified entry to those who wish to stay no longer than 5 days.
-Those who enter and depart through the Minsk National Airport do not require a visa to stay in the country for up to 5 full days.
+Long shut off to foreign visitors due to its knotty visa requirements, Belarus, the country notoriously dubbed “Europe’s last dictatorship,” has recently introduced simplified entry to foreign visitors.
+Those who enter and depart through the Minsk National Airport do not require a visa to stay in the country for up to 30 days.
+The number was increased from 5 to 30 visa-free days leading up to the 2019 European Games held in Minsk, which allowed foreign guests to spend more time exploring Belarus beyond the capital city alone.

 Why go: Authentic culture, Soviet nostalgia, low prices, pristine nature, medieval castles, off-the-beaten-path feel in the heart of Europe

-How to get in: If you wish to stay longer than the visa-free period of 5 days (and are NOT a national of Azerbaijan, Armenia, Georgia, Kazakhstan, Kyrgyzstan, Moldova, Russia, Tajikistan, Uzbekistan, and Ukraine), you will need to apply for a long-term visa in advance – requirements for these remain stringent.
+How to get in: If you wish to stay longer than the visa-free period of 30 days (and are NOT a national of Azerbaijan, Armenia, Georgia, Kazakhstan, Kyrgyzstan, Moldova, Russia, Tajikistan, Uzbekistan, and Ukraine), you will need to apply for a long-term visa in advance; requirements for long-term visas remain stringent and call for significant amounts of paperwork.

 6. Saudi Arabia